ShaneKelly89/IrisDataSet-Project/README.md

 Below is a scatter plot of the data for sepal length and sepal width
 ![](scatterplots/sepLsepWscatter.png)

-As can be seen, there appears to be no correlation within the data between Sepal Lenght and Sepal Width.
+As can be seen, there appears to a very weak, if any correlation at all within the data between Sepal Lenght and Sepal Width.
 ### Sepal Length and Petal Length
 Below is a scatter plot of the data for sepal length and petal length
 ![](scatterplots/sepLpetLscatter.png)